REST Services Source

 <Attribute_Name> <Data_Type>,

-<Attribute_Name> <Data_Type> options (nameinsource '<relative JsonPath to the location of the field in the response>')
+<Attribute_Name> <Data_Type> OPTIONS (nameinsource '<relative JsonPath to the location of the field in the response>')

 ) OPTIONS (nameinsource '<JsonPath to the root location in the response>', "plainid:method" 'GET', "plainid:URI" '<ENDPOINT_URI_AFTER_BASE_URL>', "plainid:unwrap" '<True/False>');

-Important Note
+JSONPath Note

 Example: